 Since final exterior orientation values for each photograph were provided by NGA through NOAA, Western Air Maps, Inc. (WAM)/Wilson & Company was not required to perform any Aerial Triangulation (AT) for this project.
-All AT tasks were completed by Photo Science, Inc. and are described in detail in the Photogrammetric Report for AOI 40.
-Due to the size of the AOI 40 block of photography, AT was performed in two sub-blocks, but only the images in sub-block B covered this project area and were used for mapping.
-Following is a brief summary of the AT tasks described in the report.
+All AT tasks were completed by Photo Science, Inc. and are described in detail in their Photogrammetric Reports for AOI 40 and AOI 43, which cover this project area.
+Due to the size of the AOI 40 block of photography, AT was performed on these images in two sub-blocks, 40A and 40B, but only the images in sub-block 40B fell within this project area and were used for mapping.
+Following is a brief summary of the AT tasks described in the report for AOI 40.